-Completed phase 3 and phase 4 of the Oljon Trail connecting Steam Donkey to the Springboard Trail.
+Completed Phase 3 and Phase 4 of the Oljon Trail, connecting Steam Donkey to the Springboard Trail.
 Final construction and restoration are associated with the Watershed Protection Program.

-Completed Oljon Trail construction, which included bridge construction, puncheon installation, road-to-trail conversion and trail construction to open additional public recreational opportunities within El Corte de Madera Creek Preserve.
+Constructed the Oljon Trail, including bridge construction, puncheon installation, road-to-trail conversion and trail construction.

-Completed majority of closure and restoration of the upper segment of the Steam Donkey Trail.
+Restored the upper segment of the Steam Donkey Trail.